Diamagnetism and the dispersion of the magnetic permeability: Homogeneous conductors as diamagnetic media

+It is perhaps surprising that $\mu(\omega,\vek k)$ does not tend to unity for high frequencies.
+Here it is important to remember that in the presence of sources, $\omega$ and $\vek k$ are generally not connected.
+For eigenmodal propagation where $\omega$ and $\vek k$ are connected by the dispersion relation, the relative permeability will indeed tend to unity for high frequencies (see Sec.
+II).
+We also recall that despite $\mu\not\to 1$, the magnetization vector will tend to zero even for a fixed $\vek k$.

-Setting $\omega=0$ in \eqref{KK} we see that for our example, diamagnetism is indeed compatible with causality and $\im\mu(\omega,\vek k)>0$.
+Setting $\omega=0$ in \eqref{KK} we see that for our example, diamagnetism is indeed compatible with causality and\\ $\im\mu(\omega,\vek k)>0$.
 The only requirement from \eqref{KK} is that \be \mu(0,\vek k) > \mu(\infty,\vek k). \ee

-Apparently, spatial dispersion is central to the understanding of diamagnetism.
-For the medium as described by \eqref{mucond}, the permeability depends on the wavenumber $k$; significant diamagnetism is only present for small $k$'s.
-Nevertheless, the medium appears spatially nondispersive for excitations with wavenumber spectra in the region $k \ll \lambda^{-1}$, or \be k \ll \omega_\text{p}/c, \ee where $\omega_\text{p}=c/\lambda$ is the plasma frequency.
-For a conventional conductor with $\lambda=\infty$, the medium remains spatially nondispersive under the condition \eqref{spatdispcond}, where now $\omega_\text{p}^2=\sigma_0/\epsilon_0\tau$ and $\omega\tau\gg 1$.

-Given the flexibility of the division into $\epsilon_\perp$ and $\mu$, it is interesting to see if it is possible to achieve $\mu\to 1$ for fixed $k$, even for a diamagnetic medium.
-It turns out that it is indeed possible, at the expense of obtaining $\im\mu<0$ e.g. in the high-frequency region (while still describing a passive medium)\cite{martin67,pitaevskii12}.
-The idea is to let the division into $\epsilon_\perp$ and $\mu$ be frequency-dependent, so that the medium is described solely by a permittivity for high frequencies.
-From the parameter $\epsilon'$ (in the picture where $\mu'=1$), we define a new (equivalent) set of parameters:
+To compare with previous literature, we now prove that the polarization--magnetization ambiguity means that for the same diamagnetic medium, other analytic $\mu$'s can be defined, that tend to 1 for high frequencies.
+These functions get negative imaginary parts for some frequencies, while not violating the passivity requirement \cite{pitaevskii12,martin67}.
+Our findings therefore do not contradict previous results \cite{Silveirinha11,pitaevskii12,landau_lifshitz_edcm,martin67}.
+To achieve $\mu\to 1$ for $\omega\to\infty$ and fixed $k$, we let division into $\epsilon_\perp$ and $\mu$ be frequency-dependent, so that the medium is described solely by a permittivity for high frequencies.
+From the parameter $\epsilon'_\perp$ (in the Landau--Lifshitz formulation where $\mu'=1$), we define a new set of parameters: